-A new organisation promoting books, reading and writers in Scotland.
+An organisation promoting books, reading and writers in Scotland.

 Paraig MacNeil describes himself as a Scottish Traditional Storyteller/Singer/Folklorist/Bard/Tutor.
 He tells stories mostly in English/Scots but can also perform in Gaelic or a mixture of all.
 He tells epic tales of the Fianna, clan legends, histories and genealogies, wonder tales, tales of seal-folk and the sea, comic tales of wise fools, place name stories, stories of emigration, Jacobites and the Wars of Independence.
 He performs in schools, libraries, community venues festivals, country house hotels, castles, etc.

 An Sgeulaiche (An skayl-uCH-ah, Gàidhlig, The StoryTeller) is a professional, traditional Highland Storyteller or Seanachaidh who can be engaged to tell stories on a wide range of occasions.
 The subjects of tales include Selkies, about 20 Scots Clanns, Jacobites, Crofting, Mary Queen of Scots, Covenanters, The Appin Murders, and Traditional Healing Tales.